ettoretorti/mancala/README.md

 2. Training Data

 #### Method
-Our Agent will play itself for a very large number of games.
+Our Agent will play itself for a very large number of games (reinforcement learning) .
 We will use the results of those games and moves associated to create the opening table.
-The Closing table will be generated from brute for search.
+The Closing table will be generated from brute force search.

 The rest of the playable game will be done using a combination of Minimax, Monte Carlo Search, Alpha-Beta Pruning, Precomputed Tables and Heuristics.